 4. KIZHI POGOST HERMITAGE, RUSSIA

-The Kizhi Pogost hermitage, built entirely without nails Located on an island in Lake Onega, this hermitage, listed as a UNESCO World Heritage site, is famous for its 18th-century wooden Orthodox churches and bell tower, built entirely without nails.
-These constructions are emblematic of the richness of Russian stacked wood architecture.
-The site underwent a significant renovation program in 2010 and 2016.
+Situated on an island in Lake Onega, this hermitage, a UNESCO World Heritage Site, is famous for its 18th-century Orthodox wooden churches and bell tower, built entirely without nails.
+These buildings are emblematic of the richness of Russian stacked timber architecture.
+The site underwent a major renovation programme in 2010 and again in 2016.

 5. GAMMELSTAD CHURCH TOWN, SWEDEN

-The Gammelstad Church Town in Sweden Gammelstad, at the end of the Gulf of Bothnia, is the best-preserved example of a unique type of town widespread in northern Scandinavia, the church town.
+Gammelstad, at the head of the Gulf of Bothnia, is the best-preserved example of a unique type of town in northern Scandinavia, the church town.
 Its 404 wooden houses clustered around the early 15th-century stone church were used only on worship days and religious festivals by parishioners from the surrounding countryside, who were prevented by distance and harsh natural conditions from returning home.

 6. KAMMERZELL HOUSE, FRANCE

-The Kammerzell House, with its three floors of ornamental half-timbering The Gothic foundations of this magnificent building in Strasbourg date back to 1427, with the three ornately timbered floors added in 1467 and 1589 being its most distinctive features.
+The Gothic foundations of this magnificent Strasbourg building date back to 1427, and it was in 1467 and 1589 that the three ornate timber-framed storeys that make it so distinctive were built.
 A true gem of half-timbered architecture, it also boasts numerous wood ornaments and carvings on its beams and posts, as well as on the frames of its 75 bottle-glass windows.

 7. POMPIDOU CENTER, FRANCE

-The Pompidou Center, with its roof entirely made of glued-laminated timber The roof of the Pompidou Center, inaugurated in 2010, forms a 90-meter-wide hexagon.
+The roof of the Centre Pompidou, inaugurated in 2010, forms a hexagon 90 metres wide.
+The 8,000 m² roof structure is made entirely of glued-laminated timber.
+It is made up of hexagons, reminiscent of canework.
 The frame covers an area of 8,000 square meters, made entirely of glued-laminated timber.
 It is composed of hexagons that evoke a cane pattern, allowing spans of about 40 meters and making the roof self-supporting, resting on a few supports only, the “tulip columns.”
 The wood used for the frame (spruce) and tulip columns (larch) comes from Germany.
 The architecture is the work of Shigeru Ban and Jean de Gastines.
-The frame calculations were carried out by Dominique Calvi, who also performed the calculations for the Philippe Séguin amphitheater, an iconic building at ENSTIB.
+The structural calculations were carried out by Dominique Calvi, who also carried out the calculations for the Philippe Séguin lecture theatre, an iconic building at ENSTIB.

 8. MJØSTÅRNET TOWER, NORWAY

-The Mjøstårnet Tower, the tallest wooden building in the world Officially inaugurated on March 15, 2019, the Mjøstårnet is now the tallest wooden building in the world.
+Officially inaugurated on 15 March 2019, Mjøstårnet, is now the world’s tallest wooden building.
 Standing 18 stories high, the tower in Brumunddal, Norway, measures 85.4 meters.
 It houses a hotel, private residences, and office spaces.
-It symbolizes environmentally friendly construction and proves that large buildings can be made using wood!
+It symbolises environmentally friendly construction and proves that large buildings can be made using wood!
 The structure is similar to a conventional building, but its dimensions are very large.
 The structure and façade of the Mjøstårnet are made of wood.

 9. XUANKONG TEMPLE, CHINA

-The Xuankong Temple, or Hanging Temple, rests on wooden pillars embedded in the cliff The Xuankong Temple, also known as the Hanging Temple, is another extraordinary example of wooden architecture in China.
+The Xuankong Temple, also known as the Hanging Temple, is another extraordinary example of Chinese wooden architecture.
 Located near Datong in Shanxi Province, it is famous for being built on a cliffside, about 75 meters above the ground, appearing to hang in the air.
 Established over 1,500 years ago, it is a masterpiece of engineering and architecture.
 It rests on wooden pillars embedded in the cliff, with balconies and walkways connecting its various structures.

 10. KINKAKU-JI TEMPLE (GOLDEN PAVILION), JAPAN

-The Kinkaku-ji Temple (Golden Pavilion), with each of its three floors representing a different architectural style This pavilion is a magnificent example of traditional Japanese wooden architecture, with its upper floors entirely covered in gold leaf.
+This pavilion is a magnificent example of traditional Japanese wooden architecture, with its upper floors entirely covered in gold leaf.
 This feature gives it a striking beauty, especially when reflected in the surrounding pond.
 Originally built as a villa for a shogun in the 14th century, it was converted into a Zen temple.
 The pavilion has survived various historical events, including a fire in 1950, after which it was faithfully rebuilt.
-Each of its three floors represents a different architectural style (Imperial Palace, samurai style, and Zen style), symbolizing harmony between heaven, man, and earth.
+Each of its three floors represents a different architectural style (Imperial Palace, samurai style, and Zen style), symbolising harmony between heaven, man, and earth.

 Although this list does not claim to be exhaustive, it demonstrates through these iconic wooden buildings how wood is a timeless and unique material.
-Whether it is wooden frames, simple claddings, frameworks, religious or agricultural buildings, multi-story buildings, or even wooden skyscrapers, residential buildings, or industrial structures, wooden buildings have been with us since the Neolithic era, and all indicators show: this is just the beginning of a more sustainable wooden world.
+From timber frames, simple cladding, frameworks, religious and agricultural buildings, multi-storey buildings, and even wooden skyscrapers, blocks of flats and industrial buildings, timber buildings have been with us since the Neolithic era.
+What’s more, all the indicators show that this is just the beginning of an all-wooden, and therefore more sustainable, world.
 As Julius Natterer said, “only the increased use of wood in construction can save the world’s forests,” so let’s go for it!

 BIBLIOGRAPHY